yuff1006/yuff1006/README.md

 🗓 We did a thing!
 We, an Agile team of 8, delivered a fully functional [web app solution](https://wtwr.students.nomoredomainssbs.ru) to act as an educational/canonical project for our client, Practicum by Yandex.
 It is a clothing recommendation app acoording to user's location and weather.
 So much fun and learning.
 I'd do it again in a heartbeat!

-👯‍♂️ Learning more collaborative skills from The Collab Lab while building [a smart shopping list app](https://github.com/the-collab-lab/tcl-46-smart-shopping-list).
+👯‍♂️ Had the pleasure of working on an Agile team, and learn so much about web accessibility at the The Collab Lab while building [a smart shopping list app](https://tcl-46-smart-shopping-list.web.app/list).

 💼 [My first project](https://github.com/yuff1006/Music-Therapy-Documentation.git) was a web app using MySQL, Python, Flask and Javascript automating Therapy Documentation process at my company.
 It is fully functional and saving much time in my workflow.
 I plan to keep updating and adding features to it.